Innoble/playground-aez0swj4/statement.md

 Since we use exploration and expansion by UCB, all moves are evaluated statistically.
 Your opponent is more likely to pick its best moves and you are more likely to pick yours.
-However, if some unlikely move is a great counter to the current best opponent path, the exploration part of your search will soon pick it up and multiple succesful iterations will cause the opponent to "rethink" its best path.
+However, if some unlikely move is a great counter to the current best opponent path, the exploration part of your search will soon (if the exploration parameter is not too small) pick it up and multiple succesful iterations will cause the opponent to "rethink" its best path.
 As with every search, the more calculation time you have, the better this search will converge.
+With
-With Smitsimax, you can freely select your simulation depth.
+Smitsimax, you can freely select your simulation depth.
 If you set the depth too high, your search can never converge.
 You will end up using random moves, or too few moves in the last few depth levels.
 However, because of UCB, you will not need to explore the entire searchspace, like you would with (non-pruned) minimax.
 The exploration and expansion will focus on interesting parts of the tree and you can get much deeper than you would expect.
-My
-CSB bot currently uses roughly 60k simulations per turn where my rivals in the top 10 use over a million for the same depth of search.
+My CSB bot currently uses roughly 60k simulations per turn where my rivals in the top 10 use over a million for the same depth of search.
 I can only imagine how well this bot will perform once it is properly optimized.

 ## What are the advantages and limitations of this approach?

 ### Advantages

 -Maximum quality opponent prediction.
 The opponent prediction has the same quality as your own search, since everything is symmetric between you and your opponent.
-Genetic algorithms don't share this feature and minimax might be less effective at this.
+Genetic algorithms don't share this feature and minimax might be less effective at this because of (for example) the paranoid prediction option.

 -Quick convergence: Relatively few sims needed for a reliable result.